fixie-ai/ai-jsx/docs/brand-new.md

 Models are also limited by the companies that own and operate them, for safety and also to limit liability on behalf of the operating companies.
 For instance, if you ask OpenAI's models how to make anthrax, it'll refuse to tell you. ([Unless you're clever](https://www.jailbreakchat.com/)).

 With today's level of accuracy, LLMs work best for tasks that are fault-tolerant or have a human in the loop.
 It's no accident that Microsoft is leaning so hard on the Copilot branding across all its AI integrations.
 If you have a human in the loop, you can provide a ton of value, even if the model output isn't perfect, because editing a pretty-good response is much easier for a human than generating a response wholesale.

+Be wary of the "radio shows on TV" effect, where the first work in a new paradigm (TV) is just a port of the old paradigm (radio), rather than truly leveraging the new medium.
+We may need to rethink fundamental UX assumptions to find the best ways to make AI-native apps.

 ## Prompt Engineering